magentabusiness/magentabusiness.github.io/docs/trendz/connect-thingsboard.md

 ### Manual Topology rediscovery
 Business Entity does not represent a single Device or Asset, but the query that used for fetching Device/Asset from the ThingsBoard.
 It means that you do not need to update topology if new Devices Assets with the same type were added on the ThingsBoard.

-When new Device/Asset types were added or attribute/telemetry with a new key was created in the ThingsBoard - you should update Topology.
+When new Device/Asset types were added or attribute/telemetry with a new key was created in the IoT Hub - you should update Topology.

-Manual Topology Rediscovery will scan ThingsBoard again, detect modifications and update collection of Business Entities with required settings.
+Manual Topology Rediscovery will scan IoT Hub again, detect modifications and update collection of Business Entities with required settings.
 You can trigger this process on the `Settings` page by pressing `Refresh Topology`.